NelsonRodMar/J48baformsBot/README.md

-# J48baforms.io OpenSea Sales Twitter Bot
+# Goblinis.xyz OpenSea Sales Twitter Bot

-A bot that monitors Opensea sales for the J48baforms.io collection & then posts them to Twitter.
+A bot that monitors Opensea sales for the Goblinis.xyz collection & then posts them to Twitter.

 ## Donations